 Get your brand ambassadors talking by providing them with a memorable App experience and attractive incentives for doing so.
 It’s totally up to you whether you give them a paired item or a discount off a particular service or product.
 It’s a perfect way to appeal to new customers as well as rewarding your faithful customers for helping you with your app promotion process.

 There are several ways of utilizing Give Aways and Competitions to increase downloads.
-Often instead of spending money on Ads and promotions you can encourage viral sharing by offering a prize for sharing a post, signing up to a newsletter or liking a page.
+Often instead of spending money on ads and promotions, you can encourage viral sharing by offering a prize for sharing a post, signing up to a newsletter or liking a page.

-24. Create A Give Away Promotion
+24. Create A Give-Away App Promotion

 Create a post about your new app and ask people to share it, like your page on Facebook and download your app for a chance to win a prize that’s relevant to your business, this helps to boost awareness for your app.
 To help boost engagement include an engaging photo of your new app and the prize, or a video.